Danor93/ecommerce-cicd-pipeline/README.md

 1. Navigate to [http://localhost:3000/login](http://localhost:3000/login)
 2. Use any of the credentials above (recommended: `admin@example.com` / `admin123`)
-3. You'll be redirected to the dashboard
+3. You'll be redirected to the admin panel

-## 📱 Using the Dashboard
+## 📱 Using the Admin Panel

 ### Product Management